“The heart of worship is the celebration of God” -John E. Burkhart from his book “Worship”

 They come together with acoustic guitars, a banjo, a keyboard, bass and a drummer.

 They perform contemporary music heard from the radio and occasionally good ole fashion hymns.

 The Praise Band practices on Thursdays at 5pm.

 If you would like to join the band and help celebrate God, join them at any practice or reach out to Paul Jacobs.

-The Bell Choir performs on Sunday mornings at the 11am Traditional Service in the Sanctuary and at special single services.
+The Bell Choir performs at special services.
 They also perform off-site at care centers when possible.